wendlers/scratch-pynetsense/README.md

 	# Remote sensor connected to default host/port (localhost:42001)
 	rs = RemoteSensor()

-	# Register callback handler for sensor-updates
+	# Register call back handler for sensor-updates
 	rs.updateHandler  = updateHandler

-	# Register callback handler for broadcast messages
+	# Register call back handler for broadcast messages
 	rs.messageHandler = messageHandler

 	# Start receiver thread
 	rs.start()

+	# Receiver thread is a daemon thread, thus we need to make sure that the main
+	# program does not exit while we are note done ...
+	raw_input('Press Enter to quit...\n')

-Now, every time a variable gets updated or a new message is received, the coresponding handler is called.
+Now, every time a variable gets updated or a new message is received, the corresponding handler is called.